officelearn/azure-docs.sv-se/articles/machine-learning/team-data-science-process/move-sql-azure-adf.md

     "name": "AMLDSProcessPipeline",
     "properties":
     {
-        "description" : "This pipeline has one Copy activity that copies data from SQL Server to Azure blob", "activities":
+        "description" : "This pipeline has two activities: the first one copies data from SQL Server to Azure Blob, and the second one copies from Azure Blob to Azure Database Table", "activities":
         [
             {